HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 It's worth noting these figures are relatively tiny, so the changes might not be statistically relevant, but they do point to low adoption of the technology.

-### Homepages vs. Inner Pages
+### Home pages vs. Inner Pages

 {{ figure_markup(
   image="amp-markup-home-vs-inner-pages.png",
-  caption="AMP markup Homepages vs. Inner pages.", description="A Column chart showing percentage of homepages and inner page AMP markup attributes.
-HTML AMP Attribute is used on 0.31% of homepages on desktop.
+  caption="AMP markup Home pages vs. Inner pages.", description="A Column chart showing percentage of home pages and inner page AMP markup attributes.
+HTML AMP Attribute is used on 0.31% of home pages on desktop.
 HTML AMP & Emoji Attribute is used on 0.07%, while HTML AMP or Emoji Attribute is used on 0.38%, and the Rel AMP HTML tag is used on 1.01%.
 On mobile, it was 0.21%, 0.03%, 0.24% and 2.15%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1013706420&format=interactive", sheets_gid="693330825", sql_file="mark-up-stats-2024.sql"
   )
 }}

-Homepages are more likely when crawled to be AMP pages than inner pages, with 0.31% of homepages across mobile and desktop, and only 0.21% of inner pages having the HTML AMP attribute.
+Home pages are more likely when crawled to be AMP pages than inner pages, with 0.31% of home pages across mobile and desktop, and only 0.21% of inner pages having the HTML AMP attribute.

 ## Internationalization